Sitemap

 But to breathe.

-Because my gender was never a checkbox.
+Because my gender

-It’s a page covered in ink
+Is a page covered in ink

 smudged,